SarvM/web-development/README.md

-# web-development --> learn html, css, javascript, bootstrap and angular
+## Web Development

+> You can learn
+> HTML5, CSS3, Bootstrap 4, Javascript, and Angular 7+